sheeny72/RPiSandB/README.md

 The program demonstrates:
 Reading station traces,
-Selecting the active epoch from inventory data, Removing instrument response,
+Selecting the active epoch from inventory data, Distiguishing a Raspberry Shake and Boom from a Raspberry Shake, Removing instrument response,
 Trace manipulation/calculations,
 Differentiation of a Trace,